You are here

 Data Access Requests

-Pfizer will provide access to anonymized patient-level data in response to scientifically valid research proposals.
+Pfizer has had a longstanding commitment to ensure that access to clinical trial data is available to regulators, researchers, and trial participants.
+Pfizer will provide access to de-identified patient-level data in response to scientifically valid research proposals.

 Data from Pfizer-sponsored global interventional clinical studies are available from:

 - Trials conducted for medicines, vaccines and medical devices for indications that have been approved in the US and/or EU.

 - Trials conducted for medicines, vaccines and medical devices that have been terminated (i.e. development for all indications has been discontinued).

 Data from these trials will be made available 24 months after the primary study completion date.

 Pfizer will consider requests from qualified researchers for access to Pfizer clinical data.
 All requests from qualified researchers for access to Pfizer clinical data and information will be managed by Vivli and Pfizer.
 Qualified researchers proposals are submitted via the Vivli platform.